BohemiaInteractive/bi-db-migrations/README.md

   --interactive, -i  if not enabled, it will NOT prompt the user for anything.                                   [boolean] [default: false]
   --verbose, -v      Dumps more info to stdout                                                                   [count] [default: 1]
   -h, --help         Show help                                                                                   [boolean]

+#To list options of individual commands
+> bi-db-migrate <command> --help
 ```